DerekSol/Tera/_posts/2022-09-11-Applabplanning.md

 ## Discoveries
 *One discovery that I found was how to code a button so that it switches to a new screen.*
 ![]({{site.baseurl}}/images/Screen Shot 2022-09-11 at 11.43.10 AM.png)
-*Another discovery I found was how to work a dropdown so that if it clicks on certain options it sets the screen to that option*
+*Another discovery I found was how to work a dropdown so that if it clicks on certain options it sets the screen to that option.*
 ![]({{site.baseurl}}/images/Screen Shot 2022-09-11 at 11.44.23 AM.png)